 Each state has its own statutes of limitations for different types of legal claims, ranging from six months to eight years—the time in which you are allowed to bring a legal claim.
 In the state of Mississippi, the statute of limitations is two years for a personal injury or death arising from the professional services of a health care provider.
 This two-year “clock” begins to run on the date the “alleged act, omission or neglect” occurred.

 Are there time limits to sue for injuries in a Mississippi medical malpractice case?

+At The Stroud Law Firm, we have successfully litigated many medical malpractice claims on behalf of our clients.
+As with most personal injury matters, we handle medical malpractice claims on a contingency basis.
+This means that if you don’t get paid, we don’t get paid.
 If you have a loved one that has been killed or seriously injured due to the negligence of a hospital or physician in Mississippi or Tennessee, it is important for you to speak with an experienced medical malpractice attorney to evaluate the claim.